 The History of The Millionaire Training

-and Network Marketing Industry Timeline
+Network Marketing on a Timeline

-by Ron Henley
+Presented by Ron Henley

 Network Marketing | Historian

 The date is February 21, 1981.
 It is a bright, sunny morning in Los Angeles, California and we find ourselves at the Bonaventure Hotel.
 We’re there for the first and only event of its kind, an event called, The Millionaire Training.

 Forty-eight hours before the event begins, sensing the enormous value of what was about to be shared, Mark Hughes decides to record what is said.
 A man is hired to record the event and is paid $150 to capture the audio.
 He duct tapes a microphone to the center seat in the front row and turns on the recorder.

 It’s time to get started and Doug Stuntz walks up in front of the room.
 The boisterous room goes quiet as he gets everyone’s attention.
 After a brief introduction, a 35-year-old, excited Larry Thompson takes the stage.

 Once too shy to stand up in front of his classroom and give an oral book report, he is a walking example of everything he is about to share.
 He brings everything he has to the small and enthralled crowd.